Exercising your guinea pigs is vital for their mental and physical well-being; you need to know how to exercise a guinea pig.

 But if your guinea pigs don’t like tomatoes, you can do the same drill with other vegetables like cucumber, carrot, or lettuce.

-The stealing of tomato from your one furry pet by another furry pet gets very interesting to watch as well.
+The stealing of tomatoes from your one furry pet by another furry pet gets very interesting to watch as well.

-Stuffing A Cardboard Tube With Hay Or Vegetables
+9. Stuff A Cardboard Tube With Hay or Vegetables

 You might be thinking how stuffing a cardboard tube with hay or vegetables helps them exercise; isn’t it just feeding them?